Dr-Eberle-Zentrum/dbWebGen/README.md

 * Direct your web browser to the app folder and be happy.

 ## Example Database and App
-An example can be seen in the [dbWebGen-demo](https://github.com/eScienceCenter/dbWebGen-demo) repository
+An example app using this engine can be seen in the [dbWebGen-demo](https://github.com/eScienceCenter/dbWebGen-demo) repository

 ## License
 This code is licensed under the MIT license.
 See the [LICENSE](LICENSE) file.